A brief history of the slide rule

 The Gauging Rule of Thomas Everard, half of the eighteenth century

-In 1677 Henry Coggeshall created the "Carpenter's Slide Rule", mounted on two wooden rulers with the gradation in inches, the central sliding scale in bronze and several other scales to solve various problems.
+In 1677 Henry Coggeshall created the "Carpenter's Rule", mounted on two wooden rulers with the gradation in inches, the central sliding scale in bronze and several other scales to solve various problems.
 It is a combined instrument that has allowed the common people to measure and calculate, remained in use until the beginning of 1900 especially in shipyards and workshops.

 Carpenter's Rule, ca. 1840

 At the beginning of 1700 there were slide rules specific to all the needs of the time.
 The Carpenter's Slide Rule was used to find the volume and weight of shipments o timber, the Gauging Rule to calculate the taxation of beer barrel.
 The Gunter's Scale allowed a great work: the mapping of the United States.

 Towards mid-800, however, there was a pressing need for computational tools not only specialized in tax or workshop use.
 Essentials for the design of steam engines and the development of railroads, the generic slide rule began to appears.
 Soon became the secret weapons of the industrial revolution.

 The golden age

-In 1859 the French artillery lieutenant Amedee Mannheim perfected the scales introducing the movable cursor. the modern slide rule was born.
+In 1859 the French artillery lieutenant Amedee Mannheim perfected the scales introducing the movable cursor. the modern model was born.

-With the Mannheim slide rule appears the cursor, ca. 1860
+With the Mannheim model appears the cursor, ca. 1860

 Around 1920 the slide rule had assumed its final form.
 Einstein used it to develop the theory of relativity, Marconi for the radio.
 Fermi for the atomic bomb, Korolev for the Sputnik program and Von Braun for the engines of the Saturn V, the Apollo vector.